NEW FACULTY POSITIONS IN THE COLLEGE OF ENGINEERING & APPLIED SCIENCE

 - Water and Environment applicants: https://jobs.uwm.edu/postings/21603

-Screening begins on February 16, 2015 and will continue until the positions are filled.
+Review of applications will begin February 16, 2015, and will continue until the positions are filled.
+Applications received after February 15, 2015 may not receive consideration.
 Questions can be directed to Assoc.
 Dean Ronald Perez, at 414-229-6543 or firstname.lastname@example.org Under Wisconsin’s open records law, requests for confidentiality will be honored, except that names and titles of all finalists must be disclosed upon request.

 UWM offers competitive salary and startup packages, commensurate with experience.
 Further information about UWM may be found at www.uwm.edu.
 UWM is an equal opportunity/affirmative action employer.
 Employment will require a criminal background check.